iorikyo79/iniLink/README.md

 - **Type Validation**: Ensure values match their expected types
 - **Error Reporting**: Detailed error messages with line numbers

+### 📱 Mobile Responsive
+- **Touch-Friendly UI**: Optimized for mobile devices with proper touch targets
+- **Collapsible Sidebar**: Mobile-friendly navigation with hamburger menu
+- **Smooth Scrolling**: Auto-scroll to inputs on mobile for better UX
+- **Responsive Design**: Adapts to all screen sizes from mobile to desktop

 ## 🚀 Getting Started

 ### Prerequisites